 Additionally, the developers have added a handful of tweaks to deliver smooth performance with better battery life.
 The result is a lightweight custom ROM with comparatively better performance and reliability than the stock Android.

 10. Bliss ROM

 Although Bliss ROM is new in the Android ecosystem, it still has huge potential.
 The main attraction of Bliss is that it is available for Android smartphones, tablets, and Windows devices like Surface Pro.
 Moreover, Bliss offers a customized launcher and desktop mode that takes the overall experience to the next level.

 Some of you might not like the new system navigation gesture that Bliss ROM offers.
 However, we cannot disapprove that we need different Android skins to reshape the boundary of user interface design.
 Besides, Bliss also improves the complete visual aspects of any Android device.
 This makes Bliss different and special in its own way.

 11. Resurrection Remix

 Resurrection Remix is undoubtedly one of the most feature-packed and well-known names in the Android ecosystem.
 It has a separate fan base for its theme collection.
 Resurrection Remix offers combined features from Lineage OS, Paranoid Android, Slim, and AOKP.
-Moreover, Remix also brings enhanced performance, customization, and battery life compared to many custom ROM.
+Moreover, Remix also brings enhanced performance, customization, and battery life compared to many custom ROMs.

 The latest software update features built-in call screening, live caption, multi-camera API, bubble feature, 5G support, improved call quality, smart replies, and direct audio streaming support.
 Additionally, Resurrection Remix has a settings panel from which you can change the themes, animation, and lock screen interface.
-If you want to try something new, give a shot at Resurrection Remix ROM.
+If you want to try something new, give it a shot at Resurrection Remix ROM.

 12. Descendant OS